pramodbharti/football-stats/README.md

 In this project, you will develop a football statistics application that tracks teams, players, and match results using Object-Oriented Programming (OOP) and collections as a database.
 You'll implement features like sorting, filtering, and statistical analysis to determine top teams and players.
-This hands-on project will enhance your Java skills, problem-solving abilities, and teamwork, preparing you for real-world software development.
+This hands-on project will enhance your problem-solving and teamwork abilities, preparing you for real-world software development.

 ## Project Description